California Wild Rose

 Growth Habit: Deciduous shrub.
 Grows three to six feet high.
 Upright grower, forms thickets on north facing slopes and close to streams.

 Flowers: 1-2 inch pink flowers that cluster at the end of stem.
 Blooms May through November.
 Fragrant 3/4 inch hips-good for tea.

 Leaves: Leaves are heavily veined and hairy below.

 Stems/Root: Stem is grey-brown and stout, thorns are generally few, compressed and strongly curved.
 Thorns are like prickly Velcro.

 Fruit: Fruit has a fragrance and is edible.

-Ethnobotanical information: Fruit of the Wild Rose, known as the hip, said to contain more vitamin C, calcium, phosphorus, and iron than oranges.
-During WWII in England, hips gathered for their abundance of these vitamins and minerals.
-Hips can be dried for tea or used for jelly or sauce.
-Resemble a small, dry apple in appearance and taste.
+Fruit of the wild rose, known as the hip, is said to contain more vitamin C, calcium, phosphorus, and iron than oranges.
+During WWII in England, hips were gathered for their abundance of these vitamins and minerals.
+Hips can be dried for tea, or used for jelly or sauce.
+They resemble a small, dry apple in appearance and taste.
 Flowers have long been used in folk recipes for butter, perfume, candy, jelly, and tea.
 Cahuillas picked buds and ate raw or soaked blossoms in water to make a drink.
-Some tribes made tea from roots for colds and from leaves and fruits for pain and colic.
-Wood was used for arrow shafts and fiber from bark used in making twine and other goods.
+Some tribes made tea from roots for colds, and from leaves and fruits for pain and colic.
+Wood was used for arrow shafts and fiber from bark was used in making twine and other goods.

-Miscellaneous Information: Hips remain on shrub throughout winter and into spring.
+Hips remain on shrub throughout winter and into spring.
 Good forage in times of scarcity.
 Rose thickets provide good shelter and nesting sites.
-Audubon Cottontail and wood rat are among western animals that use the CA Wild Rose.
+Audubon cottontail and wood rat are among western animals that use the California wild rose.